 A modern approach to global architectural trends, and knowledge of English architecture terminology, means that studying at Vistula University will open the doors to a career abroad.

-Graduating with a degree in Architecture and Urban Studies will help you find work in various interesting places:
+Graduating with a degree in Architecture will help you find work in various interesting places:

 - Design firms – as an architect.